levaid/emPhon/README.md

 - `pip install dist/*.whl`

 ## Usage
-- Same as any other module using the xtsv framework - either as part of the emtsv framework or as separate module
+- Same as any other module using the xtsv framework - either as part of the emtsv framework or as separate module.
+- The module needs `form` and `anas` fields and produces the `phon` field and by default, it prepends the phonetic form of the entire sentence

 ### Configurations